algosup/2022-2023-project-1-smart-signage-Project-2-group/Functional_Specifications.md

 ### 2. Overview

-Absolut requested by the signAll's[^1] company, is a service allowing to control the leds of the signs.
+Appsolu requested by the signAll's[^1] company, is a service allowing to control the leds of the signs.

 Actually, this company does not have any connected products.
 They are therefore obliged to move to find out if the signage is functional, on or off.
 In order to help them, we are going to create a product that will allow them to remotely control the luminous display of the signs but also to know the status of the LEDs[^4].

-This spec is not, complete.

 ### 3. Personas